James Kelly (fiddler)

 James Kelly (Séamus Ó Ceallaigh; born 1957) is an Irish fiddler, composer, collector, researcher and teacher from Dublin.
-He is the son of Clare fiddler, John Kelly, and has played with various groups including Patrick Street and Planxty.
+He is the son of County Clare fiddler, John Kelly, and has played with various groups including Patrick Street and Planxty.
 Kelly has been described by The Journal of Music as "one of the greatest Irish traditional fiddlers alive today" and by Cathy Benton, Professor of Music at Missouri Baptist University, as "one of the top 10 fiddlers in the world".

 Early life

 Kelly was born into a musical family in Capel Street, Dublin in 1957.
 His father, John Kelly, was a fiddle and concertina player from Kilbaha, County Clare.
 His father was also a founding member, along with Seán Ó Riada, of Ceoltóirí Chualann.
 His mother, Frances Hilliard, was from Shillelagh, County Wicklow.
 Together, they had 5 children: Michael, John Jnr, Anthony, Marianne and James, all musicians.
 Michael, John, Marianne and James played the fiddle and Anthony was a piper.
 When James was 3 years of age, his father began teaching him to play the fiddle.
 In 1960, his father purchased him a fiddle, made in Alsace-Lorraine in 1812.